-I create figurative paintings whose subjects are based on real people I have observed.
-I believe that the most vivid, meaningful and interesting interactions of figures, space and light occur out in the world and I seek those moments by going where I go and gathering images.
+I create figurative paintings whose subjects are based on real people I have observed in my life.
+I believe that the most vivid and meaningful interactions of figures, space and light occur out in the world and I seek those moments by going where I go and gathering images.
 In addition to sketching live at the scene, the current state and accessibility of photograph technology allows me to gather a vast collection of reference material to aid my memory of any given space.
 I utilize classical and digital techniques to arrive at a final composition which serves as my guide in creating a painting.
 Through my figurative paintings I hope to communicate the specific and unique emotions of those people I observe.

 My painting process involves repetitious and preparative draftsmanship juxtaposed with spontaneous and succinct decisions and expression.
 My painting choices are informed by a variety of painting movements.
 This way of working speaks to my understanding of memory.
 It can be both through repetitive exposure and spontaneous epiphany that memories come to us, and in all cases that memory is its own new altered creature that is removed from any reality that exists beyond consciousness.
 Without the act of painting and engaging visually with the people I see in my life, I may have forgotten the experiences entirely.
 In giving these experiences visual form, I’ve endowed the moments and people with a type of significance.
 In an age where countless images are available at a single touch, committing any particular image to memory more daunting but ultimately more exciting than ever.